Yandex Cloud

 Improved by

-If you have a public bucket, its objects are always available even if no website hosting is configured for the bucket.
+If you have a bucket, its objects are always available even with no website hosting configured.
 You can get a link by following this guide or generate one yourself.
-Read more about the link format.
+Learn more about the link format here.

-If you have a bucket with restricted access, Object Storage allows you to generate a pre-signed URL to an object.
-Anyone who receives this link can download the object even from a bucket with restricted access.
+If you have a bucket with restricted access, Object Storage enables you to generate a pre-signed URL to an object.
+Anyone with this link can download the object, even from a bucket with restricted access.
 You can read more about pre-signed URLs, their generation, and their use here.

 Note